Vincentvanleeuwen/frontend-data/README.md

 ## Which Data am I using?

 To experiment with functional programming we've been given a data set of CMD students to clean.
+This data can't be shared publicly, so I have excluded this data set from the project.
 I have chosen to clean the eye color column and the favorite color column.

+For my research question I'm using data from the RDW about the specifications of a parking area.

 ## Installation Guide